2-Week Vietnam and Cambodia Tour Itinerary: My Unforgettable Journey

 Day 8: Hoi An – Discovery Day

-I discovered the historic center of Hoi An with great pleasure, a magnificently well-preserved city that served as a Southeast Asian trading port from the 15th to the 19th century.
-Hoi An is like an open-air museum, renowned for its picturesque old Japanese covered bridge and century-old wooden houses with yellow, beautifully patinated walls, pagodas, and temples.
-It’s a delight to stroll along the banks of the Thu Bon River, through the streets and alleys of the old town.
+I just visited the most historic center of Hoi An; it is a magnificently well-preserved city that served as a trading port for Southeast Asia from the 15th to the 19th centuries.
+Hoi An is like an open-air museum because of its beautiful old Japanese covered bridge and several century-old wooden houses with yellow, beautifully patinated walls, pagodas, and temples.
+Amazing walking along the banks of the Thu Bon River, through the streets and alleys of the old town.

 Day 9: Ho Chi Minh – City and Surroundings